bitquery/explorer/README.md

 ## Features

 - Supports multiple blockchains.
-The full list available on the Search button and counting
+The full list available on the Search button, and counting
 - Unified extensible user interface.
 You can use [Bitquery Widgets](https://github.com/bitquery/widgets) with arbitrary queries to data, thus making custom interfaces and explorers
 - Analytical view of data.
 Shows many types of data aggregations, slices and relations, which